 - Seek First His Kingdom and Submit Your Requests to Him – Matthew 6:33, Proverbs 19:21

-Managing God’s money is about attitudes, behaviors, and choices (ABCs).
+Managing God’s money is about attitudes and behaviors that result in consequences (ABCs).
+Our attitudes reflect our worldview, or our beliefs that lead to our behaviour that produces consequences.
+We can’t manage the consequences, but we control our attitudes and behaviors.
 To help develop and apply the right attitude in different situations, we designed six tools that complement the GAS Principle.
 These tools start by helping you understand what you believe, and by highlighting how you decide to spend.
 They continue by assisting you to build and work with spending plans.
-A quick spending analysis to decide affordability, and a credit card alternative follow.
+A quick spending analysis to decide affordability, and a credit card alternative, follow.
 The final tool provides a systematic review mechanism to see how you are doing, so you get back on track if you deviated.

 Managing God’s Money Tool Kit

 Here are the six Managing God’s Money essential tool kit items with brief comments and links to more details on each:

 - Money Triangle